 With more companies investing in digital experiences, brands that will rise above the crowd will need to become experience-centric and integrate less saturated channels like WhatsApp into their multichannel marketing strategy.

-When WhatsApp rolled out in 2009, it broke the mold in the mobile messaging apps market, by creating a thrilling new communication model.
-Many other messaging apps were launched subsequently – but with billion users, WhatsApp is still the app to beat.
+When WhatsApp rolled out in 2009, it broke the mold in the mobile messaging app market and created a thrilling new communication model.
+Companies launched similar messaging apps to follow, but with 2 billion users, WhatsApp is still the app to beat.

-For a long time, WhatsApp remained an entirely personal messaging app that was devoid of advertisements.
-But thanks to its sheer volume of users, companies were keenly looking at tapping into the marketing potential of this channel.
-In 2018, Facebook-owned WhatsApp finally opened up to the world of business with the release of its limited-access WhatsApp Business API.
+For a long time, WhatsApp was entirely a personal messaging app.
+But thanks to WhatsApp’s massive user base, companies started seeing the channel’s marketing potential.
+In 2018, the Facebook-owned messaging platform finally opened up to the business world with the release of its limited-access WhatsApp Business API.

 What is WhatsApp Business API?